Addrbook - a contact management program

 entries as proper relation database.
 But I also chose to interact with the

 entries as text files.
-It turns out we can have the best of both worlds if we
+This gives us the best of both worlds!

-When you view an entry, you are looking at the contents of a text file that was
+When you view an entry, you are looking at a text file, but the data came from

-If you edit an entry, you do so by editing the text file in your favorite text
+You edit an entry by editing the text file in your favorite text editor.
+Then

 The "help" message that is printed when you run Addrbook with no arguments